3 skiers are believed to be buried under an avalanche in Alaska

 (CNN) — A trio of skiers is likely buried under an avalanche near Anchorage, Alaska, that occurred Tuesday afternoon, but dangerous backcountry conditions have so far stymied recovery operations, officials announced.

-The three missing adults had flown by helicopter to to the snowy mountain range by helicopter for skiing, known as heli-skiing, near the resort town of Girdwood, the Alaska State Troopers said in a news release.
+The three missing adults had flown by helicopter to the snowy mountain range for skiing, known as heli-skiing, near the resort town of Girdwood, the Alaska State Troopers said in a news release.
 The slide happened around 3:30 p.m. local time.

+The skiers have been identified as David Linder, 39, of Florida; Charles Eppard, 39, of Montana; and Jeremy Leif, 38, of Minnesota, according to state troopers.

 “Guides from the commercial heliskiing operation that the group was with immediately attempted to locate the three skiers,” the news release said.